hadasc/aws-alexa-lambda-workshop/SMSDictationSkill.md

 Test your ```SendSMS``` intent and make sure you can perform a dialog with the skill until you get the Intent confirmation.

+## AWS Lambda integration
+If we want any Alexa skill to perform actions, we need to integrate it with some kind of a backend for fulfillment.

+### Define Lambda function

+#### Setup Alexa Skill as a trigger

+### Set Alexa Skill endpoint

+## Test it all together

 Ready to move on?
 [Click here - Part 3 >>](AddTranslation.md)